senff/Chat-transcripts/readme.md

 - chat bubbles looks a bit more clear
 - removes all English-to-English i8n and just shows the message once
 - user notes left by HE stand out more
+- collapses SSR on load for Woo chats

 ## REQUIREMENTS: